LSSTDESC/rail_attic/docs/source/overview.rst

 The purpose of each piece of infrastructure is outlined below.
 RAIL will eventually also comprise a fourth package: summarization.

-RAIL differs from `PZIncomplete <https://github.com/LSSTDESC/pz_incomplete>`_ in that it is broken into stages, each corresponding to a manageable unit of infrastructure advancement, a specific question, and a potential publication opportunity.
-By pursuing the piecemeal development of RAIL, we aim to achieve the broad goals of PZIncomplete.

 `creation`
 ==========